 A credit union term for a Certificate of Deposit (CD).
-A time deposit with a maturity date that generally pays higher interest rates than other types of deposit accounts.
+Deposits with a maturity date that generally pays higher dividend rates than other types of deposit accounts.
 Maturities can range from seven days to 10 years.
 Insured by the NCUA up to the maximum allowed by law.
 A penalty may be assessed if funds are withdrawn before the maturity date.

 A credit union term for checking account.